Algo Drills

 /* Adds the element to the set and returns true if this set does not have this element.

-if the element already exist the call leaves the set unchanged and returns false*/
+if the element already exists, the call leaves the set unchanged and returns false */

 set.add(value);

-/* returns true if the key is in the map, false otherwise.*/
+/* Returns true if the key is in the set, false otherwise. */

 set.contains(key);